Troubleshoot slow internet speeds

 Your internet connection is only part of the speed equation.
 Your devices also play a major role.
 To get the best performance, make sure devices and apps are current, running smoothly, and free of malware.

 Use the Quantum Fiber app to view key info about all of your connected devices.
-For each device, you can see the connection strength, with an easy-to-read color system of green, yellow, or red to indicate an excellent, fair, or poor connection.
+For each device, you can see the connection strength, with the standard 3, 2, or 1 bars to indicate an excellent, fair, or poor connection.
 You can also review data usage by device to identify bandwidth hogs that may be slowing down your whole network.
 If needed, you can pause their access.
 And don't forget to check for unfamiliar devices on the list; you can remove potential intruders from the app as well.

 Screenshot of connected devices screen in Quantum Fiber app